algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 Unit tests play a crucial role in validating the functionality of individual components or modules within the software.
 These tests are conducted in isolation to confirm that each unit behaves as expected.

 In our project, unit tests are developed using C++ and executed using the Arduino IDE, which aligns with the language and platform driving the project forward.
-They would be created by the software engineer of the team with the quality assurance.
+They would be created by the software engineer of the team with quality assurance.

-There will be no peticular template for the unit tests due to their originality and suitably to their own modules.
+There will be no particular template for the unit tests due to their originality and suitability to their own modules.
 An example of these could be represented as the one hereunder:

 ```cpp